ikhondker/anypo/docs/tenant/anypo-tenant-functional-20240816.md

 - dynamic change of UoM code is in calculate-po-amount

 # BUDGET
+- during revision can not mark original line as revision as child row exists
 - not optional. use workaround . large budget amount and forget
 - update by
 	- dept budget add/edit